Genetic testing

 Genetic panels – targeted testing

-A karyotype test is performed to determine the number and structure of a patient's chromosomes.
+Study karyotype is performed to determine the number and structure of the patient's chromosomes.
 As Prof Jezela-Stanek explains, once this test has been performed, there may be an indication for further tests such as genetic panels.
 This situation is particularly common in idiopathic infertility, i.e. infertility of unknown cause.
 Panels are dedicated to specific symptoms, such as reduced semen parameters, which may also be the result of a genetic disorder.
 In this situation, for example, a test is ordered for the gene CFTR to check for the presence of a mutation within this gene.
 The mutation is responsible for some forms of infertility in men and contributes to the development of cystic fibrosis.

 As our specialist emphasises, before patients decide to have any tests done, it is important to see a geneticist to select the right diagnosis for both partners.

-There are a number of genes that are studied in women and another in men. - In women there are two XX chromosomes, if there is an error on one, the other X chromosome “compensates” for the loss: and we are healthy, we are just carriers.
+In women there are two XX chromosomes, if there is an error on one, the other X chromosome “compensates” for the loss: and we are healthy, we are just carriers.
 If we pass this error on to our sons, there is nothing to compensate.
 There is a whole group of diseases compressed with the X chromosome, which affect only boys, girls either do not have symptoms at all, or much less severe," explains Professor Jezela-Stanek.

 Genetic testing - a chance for a healthy pregnancy